SYSU-DISG/AVoiD-DF/README.md

 ### Download the dataset and weights from the following link:
 ```
-Sorry, due to protocol restrictions, the dataset is not publicly available.
+Sorry, due to protocol restrictions, the datasets and weights are not publicly available now.
 ```

 We use Python 3.6.
 Install requirements by running: